What are uterine sarcomas?

 To evaluate unusual bleeding, your doctor will often take a tissue sample from the lining of the uterus (endometrium).
 This may be done by scraping some cells during a procedure called dilation and curettage (D and C) or with a minimally invasive biopsy.

-If uterine sarcoma is confirmed through tissue sampling or hysterectomy, your doctor will recommend imaging tests to check for signs that the cancer has spread and stage the cancer.
+If uterine sarcoma is confirmed, your provider will recommend additional imaging tests to check whether the cancer has spread and determine its stage.

-Uterine sarcoma treatment at Penn usually begins with removing the tumor.
-Doing so often requires taking out the uterus and cervix during a hysterectomy.
-We may do this with a minimally invasive surgery or an open procedure.
-In some cases, our surgeons may also recommend removing the ovaries, depending on the type of uterine sarcoma and other factors such as age.
+Uterine sarcoma treatment at Penn Medicine usually begins with removing the tumor.
+Doing so often requires a surgical procedure to remove the uterus and cervix.
+We may do this with a minimally invasive approach or an open procedure.
+In some cases, our surgeons may also recommend removing the ovaries, depending on the type of uterine sarcoma and other factors like age.

 Next steps depend on the type of uterine sarcoma.
 For some cancers, our team may follow you closely to watch for signs of cancer recurrence.
-This is often the case with sarcomas that did not grow outside the uterus.
+This is often the case with sarcomas that didn’t grow outside the uterus.

 Rated “exceptional” by The National Cancer Institute